-During the duration of the internship program, ADC interns get several opportunities to visit government and congressional offices, embassies, and other cornerstone organizations in Washington, D.C.
+During the 10-week duration of the internship program, ADC interns get several opportunities to visit government and congressional offices, embassies, and other cornerstone organizations in Washington, D.C.
 These experiences introduce ADC interns to policy-making institutions in the D.C. area.
 ADC interns will also have opportunities to attend speeches, film screenings, conferences, exhibits, and cultural programs in D.C. which address world issues.
 Each year at the end of their program, ADC interns write and publish Intern Perspectives, in which they reflect on their experiences at ADC and the issues on which they focused.
 Click here to view the “Intern Perspectives” from past years.

 While the program is primarily oriented to Arab-American students, we encourage students of all ethnic backgrounds to apply.
 International students are eligible for the intern program, but must acquire U.S. visas that authorize employment in the U.S. if accepted.
 ADC cannot make these arrangements.
 They may be available through university programs or organizations such as the Council on International Educational Exchange (www.ciee.org).
 For more resources on attaining visas for internships, please call us at (202) 244-2990 during regular office hours or send an e-mail to email@example.com.